noreallyimfine/lambda_tl_scripts/sprint_cloner/README.md

 ./clone_sprint.sh [STUDENT] [SPRINT]
 ```

+The STUDENT argument should match the keys in your hash-table.

+The SPRINT argument should be the specific sprint part of the sprint challenge name. e.g. ```Intro-Python``` for ```Sprint-Challenge--Intro-Python```

 ### Setup

 This script requires some setup.
 It also expects a directory structure where you have a separate directory for each student contained within a parent directory all at the same level.